How to Start a Medical Staffing Agency

 If you’re a healthcare professional looking to start a staffing business, it is best to choose a niche where you have the most experience.
 Not only will you be able to highlight your own industry expertise to land clients, but you can independently contract yourself.

-Outline Your Service Offerings and Set Pricing
+2. Outline Your Service Offerings and Set Pricing

 To be able to supply a successful pool of candidates, you need to outline your offerings and set pricing.
 Your service offerings should articulate details, such as whether you’ll be providing full-time or contract options, or both.
 It is also important to ensure your pricing covers payroll, insurance, taxes, business logistics, and any other miscellaneous expenses you face.
-A markup of 30-50% should take care of these expenses, but be sure to run the numbers yourself and customize your services and pricing accordingly.
+A markup of 30-50% should take care of these expenses but be sure to run the numbers yourself and customize your services and pricing accordingly.

-Register Your Business
+3. Register Your Business

 To operate any kind of business, you need to register it as an entity.
 Before you proceed with registrations, decide if you want to operate as a sole proprietor, an LLC, a partnership, or a corporation.
 Then, check in with your local laws to find out what documents and government requirements apply to your region.
 Different laws exist for different states, so researching your state-specific requirements will ensure you properly register your business in your region.
 Once you’ve registered your business, be sure to keep your documents handy and make note of your Employer Identification Number (EIN), as you will likely need this when filling out other business forms.

-Open a Business Bank Account
+4. Open a Business Bank Account

 After you’ve registered your healthcare staffing business with the federal government and any required state agencies, the next step is to open a bank account for business transactions.
 This will help you track and analyze business income and expenditures as you grow your staffing agency and always know when you’re running at a loss or profit.
 When considering which business checking account to get, consider the following:

-- Minimum opening deposit
+• Minimum opening deposit

-- Monthly fees
+• Monthly fees

-- Interest
+• Interest

-- Transaction limits
+• Transaction limits

-- Customer support
+• Customer support

-- Additional perks, like sign up bonuses and cash back
+• Additional perks, like sign up bonuses and cash back

 Note that when applying for this business bank account, you should use your business name and not your personal name.

 Running a business requires you to be professional, and that includes your branding and social media aesthetics.
 Prospective clients will likely search for your business online, and you need your digital identity to accurately reflect your business reputation, values, and client offerings.
 So, a user-friendly website is an investment you should make.
 Details such as graphic designs, page layout, imagery, and color palette will impact how potential customers perceive your business, so be sure to spend time making your site as professional as possible.
-You can choose to customize the website yourself with options like Wix or WordPress, or you can hire web design and branding experts to support the development of you digital identity.
+You can choose to customize the website yourself with options like Wix or WordPress, or you can hire web design and branding experts to support the development of your digital identity.

 Related: How to Create a Marketing Strategy for Your Staffing Agency

-Determine Your Payment Process
+6. Determine Your Payment Process

 To eliminate payment hurdles, you need to determine how you will receive invoice payments from customers.
 You can set up payment accounts like PayPal, Square, or Stripe and integrate them into your website to accept payments online, or you can plan to have clients mail checks or send ACH transfers to pay their invoices.
 Additionally, there are several staffing-specific software products that are available that often include billing and payment solutions, such as Akken Cloud and Avionté.
 The main takeaway here is just to make sure you have a billing solution in place so that you are prepared once you land your first client.

-Create a Client Base
+7. Create a Client Base

 A business cannot exist without clients, and to find clients for your staffing agency, you’ll need to put your interpersonal skills to work by reaching out to healthcare managers and executives who hire medical professionals and offer your service.
 Because of the vast opportunities in this field, it is fairly easy to get your first clients with this proactive approach.
 Consistent outreach will land you your first clients, and you can go ahead to staff them.

-Recruit Candidates
+8. Recruit Candidates

 You can find healthcare candidates on platforms like LinkedIn, via word of mouth, on job boards like Indeed, and at healthcare events and conferences.
 After you’ve compiled a list of candidates, you can screen them and interview suitable matches before sending them to work at your clients’ medical practices.